 Any of the trails in and around Fredericton are usually packed from foot traffic.
 Snowshoes are probably not required.
 Once you get outside the city on the old rail lines you can find some great snowshoeing along the beautiful St. John and Nashwaak rivers.
 The UNB Woodlot (behind Costco) is a great place to explore in the winter and is accessible from several places along the New Maryland highway, Bishop Drive or Knowledge Park Drive.
 Killarney Lake and Odell Park are interesting places to explore in the winter.

 Mactaquac Park is perfect for snowshoeing with all its forest and beaver ponds.
 The Friends of Mactaquac Park group have snowshoes available to borrow at Mactaquac Lodge.
 This is great if you want to try it out but have not yet purchased your own pair.
-You can also visit Mactaquac Lodge in the provincial park when you are finished to warm up and get something to eat.
+You can also visit Moco Kitchen restaurant in Mactaquac Lodge when you are finished to warm up and get something to eat.
 Deer Park in Oromocto would make a great place to explore the St. John River floodplains.
 Woolastook Park is usually quiet in the winter and is easily accessible.
 The trails in Nackawic and McAdam are all easily accessible with beautiful views.
 We climbed Greenhill Lake Mountain a few years ago with the kids and they had a great time.

 UPPER ST. JOHN RIVER VALLEY REGION